wlittler/HTMLIntroductory/syllabus/06 Intro Bootstrap.md

 Here is the result:
 ![Grid](/images/grid-example.jpg)

-By determining the amount of columns for an specific screen size all the other screen sizes bigger that the one described will inherated that size and all the smaller size will be default to 12 column width.
-When you define a container element like a `div` with `class=col-sm-4`, you are setting a container 4 columns wide for small, medium, and large screen size and for extra small screen will be 12 columns wide or full width.
+By determining the number of columns for a specific screen size, all screen sizes larger than the one described will inherit that size and all the smaller screen sizes will default to a 12 column width.
+When you define a container element like a `div` with `class=col-sm-4`, you are setting a container 4 columns wide for small, medium, and large screen sizes but for extra small screens it will be 12 columns wide or full width.
 Dont worry if this is too complex just by reading it because we will be covering this in class.

 If you wish to learn more on your own time you can go and read the documentation [here](http://getbootstrap.com/css/#grid) and bring your questions to class.